 - Content (

-What we can see from the representative diagram above is that every Accordion is made up of one or more (typically at least 2) Accordion Items, and each Accordion Item contains its own Header and Content areas.
-The Header of the Accordion Item serves as the toggle that users can click to reveal the collapsable Content area.
-Below we will walk through the various controls available for each section of the Accordion and how you might use them to achieve certain looks.
+What we can see from the representative diagram above is that every Accordion Element is made up of one or more (typically at least 2) Accordion Items, and each accordion item contains its own header and content areas.
+The header of the Accordion Item serves as the toggle that users can click to reveal the collapsable content area.
+Below we will walk through the various controls available for each section and how you might use them to achieve certain looks.

 In this section we will walk through each control grouping and pay special attention to any unique controls or things of note.

 The base level control grouping is labeled Accordion, which styles the containing Element that holds all accordion items.
 This is also where you will add your Accordion Items, which can be inspected to adjust content as needed.
 The first thing you will find in this control grouping is the Add Items control box:

 Here you can add as many items as you need to your Accordion, as well as inspect, duplicate, and delete these items as you wish.
 You can quick edit the title content of each Accordion item by double-clicking the title on each item, or you can click the "inspect" button (the magnifying glass), to go into that specific item:

 In this screen, you can choose whether or not the Accordion Item should start "open" (with the content area expanded), and edit the header and main content.